2020 Farmers Market IS OPEN

 - Celebrate A Soldier - Presented by the Canton Historical Society: Canton was once home to many civil war soldiers, most of whom go unnoticed or remembered today.
 Help us commemorate their service by visiting the Cherry Hill Cemetery on Memorial Day Weekend to place a flower on a Canton Soldier’s grave.
 Flowers will be provided; Free; Preservation Park

-- Brew, Brats and Bands at the Barn: Enjoy an evening of live entertainment while you sample delicious Michigan Beer.
+- Brew, Brats and Bands at the Barn: 2020 Event has been cancelled.
+Watch for event date in 2021 to enjoy an evening of live entertainment while you sample delicious Michigan Beer.
 Participation in the event goes to support the Canton Historical Society.
-Purchase tickets online and at the Summit on the Park or Canton Clerk's Office; Additional Ticket Information Coming Soon!
+Purchase tickets online and at the Summit on the Park or Canton Clerk’s Office; Additional Ticket Information Coming Soon!
 Every September.

 - Ghost Stories in the Cady-Boyer Barn: Participate in a spooktacular evening of local lore, presented by Judge Ron Lowe.
 Every October.